z3nsh0w/ZE-LOADER/README.md

 # ZE-LOADER

-## ZE-LOADER is A open-souce multi-source video downloader
+## ZE-LOADER is a multi-source video downloader

 ### **Project Description**